liferay/liferay-docs/develop/tutorials/articles/230-wysiwyg-editors/04-alloy-editor/01-creating-and-contributing-new-buttons-to-alloyeditor.markdown

 ## Creating the OSGi Bundle [](id=creating-the-osgi-bundle)

 AlloyEditor is built on `React.js` and uses `jsx` to render each button in the editor.
-Below is the basic folder structure for a module that adds a new button:
+Below is the folder structure for a module that adds a new button:

 - `frontend-editor-my-button-web`
 	- `src`